 Is The Ikea Trotten Standing Desk Worth It?

 Shown in photo: Designed for people on a tight budget, the Trotten allows you to stand while working from home, without breaking your budget.

-If you’re not sure if standing desks are for you, or you don’t want to spend more than a few hundred dollars on your first one, the Trotten will probably be near the top of your list.
+If you’re unsure if standing desks are for you or don’t want to spend more than a few hundred dollars on your first one, the Trotten will probably be near the top of your list.

 7 Facts You Need To Know About The Ikea Trotten:

-- It’s a manual standing desk, which means you have to rotate a crank to raise or lower it.
+- It’s a manual standing desk, so you must rotate a crank to raise or lower it.

 - The mechanism is smooth and steady, though you’ll have to do a lot of manual labour to move the desk significantly.
 The crank stows away neatly underneath the desk when not in use.